mertcan79/NewMind/README.md

 ### Classification Performance

-We achieved 86.6% accuracy overall, which is solid, but the real success story is in how the model handles minority classes.
+I achieved 86.6% accuracy overall, which is solid, but the real success story is in how the model handles minority classes.
 Despite Counterclaim opinions making up only 6.5% of the training data and Rebuttal opinions just 4.3%, the model still predicts them correctly 80% and 61% of the time respectively.

 This was the hardest part of the project to get right.
 Most classification models would simply ignore these rare classes and just predict the common ones (Evidence and Claim).
-By using weighted loss functions and balanced sampling, we forced the model to pay attention to all four opinion types.
+By using Iighted loss functions and balanced sampling, I forced the model to pay attention to all four opinion types.

-The macro F1 score of 60.6% means that when we average the performance across all classes equally (not weighted by how common they are), the model performs reasonably well across the board.
+The macro F1 score of 60.6% means that when I average the performance across all classes equally (not Iighted by how common they are), the model performs reasonably Ill across the board.

 ### Topic Matching Performance

 The matching system now achieves 98.2% recall and 100% precision.
-What this means in practice: when we ask it to find the top 10 opinions for a given topic, it successfully finds 98.2% of the relevant opinions while ensuring every single result actually belongs to that topic.
+What this means in practice: when I ask it to find the top 10 opinions for a given topic, it successfully finds 98.2% of the relevant opinions while ensuring every single result actually belongs to that topic.

 This near-perfect performance came from rethinking the architecture.
-Instead of searching through all 27,000 opinions (which found similar-sounding but irrelevant opinions from other topics), we now filter to the correct topic first, then rank by semantic similarity within that subset.
+Instead of searching through all 27,000 opinions (which found similar-sounding but irrelevant opinions from other topics), I now filter to the correct topic first, then rank by semantic similarity within that subset.

 ### Conclusion Quality

 The ROUGE scores (13-21%) look low at first glance, but they're actually normal for this type of task.
 ROUGE measures how much the generated text matches the reference text word-for-word.
-Since we're using an LLM to write creative summaries rather than copying text, we naturally get lower scores.
+Since I're using an LLM to write creative summaries rather than copying text, I naturally get loIr scores.

 Think of it this way: if the reference says "Scientists believe climate change is real" and our model writes "Research supports the existence of climate change," a human would say these mean the same thing.
 But ROUGE sees them as very different because they use different words.

-The generated conclusions successfully capture the main arguments and present balanced summaries - they just do it in their own words, which is exactly what we want from an abstractive summarization system.
+The generated conclusions successfully capture the main arguments and present balanced summaries - they just do it in their own words, which is exactly what I want from an abstractive summarization system.

-## Dependencies

-Core dependencies:
-- transformers==4.36.0
-- torch==2.1.0
-- sentence-transformers==2.2.2
-- openai==1.6.1
-- grpcio==1.60.0
-- redis==5.0.1
-- scikit-learn==1.3.2
-- rouge-score==0.1.2

-See `requirements.txt` for complete list.

-## System Requirements

-- CPU: Multi-core processor (inference runs on CPU)
-- RAM: 8GB minimum (model loading requires ~500MB)
-- Disk: ~1GB (model weights + dependencies)
-- Network: Required for OpenAI API calls

-## Summary

-This project successfully builds a complete pipeline for analyzing argumentative opinions from social media.
-The main technical achievements include:

-**1. Solving the Class Imbalance Problem**
-Through weighted loss functions and balanced sampling, we trained a model that correctly predicts all four opinion types, even the rare ones that make up less than 5% of the data.

-**2. Near-Perfect Topic Matching**
-By redesigning the matching architecture to filter before ranking, we achieved 98.2% recall - a massive improvement from the initial 3.5%.

-**3. End-to-End Integration**
-The system combines multiple ML components (DistilBERT for classification, sentence transformers for matching, GPT-4o-mini for conclusions) into a working pipeline with dual API interfaces.

-**4. Production-Ready Deployment**
-Both gRPC (for low-latency synchronous requests) and Redis (for asynchronous queue processing) interfaces are fully functional and tested.

-The two biggest challenges were handling severely imbalanced training data and figuring out the right architecture for topic matching.
-Both required rethinking our initial approaches, but the solutions turned out to be relatively straightforward once we understood the root causes.

-## License

-This project was developed as part of academic research.